prometheus/docs/content/docs/specs/remote_write_spec_2_0.md

 ### Response

-Receivers ingesting all samples successfully MUST return a 200 HTTP status code.
-In such a successful case, the response body from the Receiver SHOULD be empty; Senders MUST ignore the response body.
+Receivers ingesting all samples successfully MUST return a [success 2xx HTTP status code](https://www.rfc-editor.org/rfc/rfc9110.html#name-successful-2xx).
+In such a successful case, the response body from the Receiver SHOULD be empty and the status code SHOULD be [204 HTTP No Content](https://www.rfc-editor.org/rfc/rfc9110.html#name-204-no-content); Senders MUST ignore the response body.
 The response body is RESERVED for future use.

-Receivers MUST NOT return a 200 HTTP status code if any of the samples were not written successfully (e.g. on a [partial write](#partial-write) or a full write rejection).
+Receivers MUST NOT return a 2xx HTTP status code if any of the samples were not written successfully (e.g. on a [partial write](#partial-write) or a full write rejection).
 In such a case, the Receiver MUST provide a human-readable error message in the response body.
 The Receiver's error SHOULD contain information about the amount of the samples being rejected and for what reasons.
 Senders MUST NOT try and interpret the error message and SHOULD log it as is.

 The following subsections specify Sender and Receiver semantics around headers and different write error cases.